 Not exactly sexy, rice cakes are a great healthy snack option – especially when combined with peanut butter or almond butter.
 When you have a craving for something crunchy, it’s a much healthier choice than chips or something from a vending machine.

 I consider these one of my son’s snacks, as I usually buy them for him… but I’ve been known to enjoy these once in a while too.
-Applesauce in a pouch seems ludicrous – but it’s beyond convenient for snacking on the go.
+Applesauce in a pouch seems ludicrous – but it’s beyond convenient for snacking on the go – especially as a snack for toddlers.
 I always keep a stash of these in my house and in a bag in the trunk of my car for those desperate moments when we need to eat something before we make it home.

 You can see that some of these snack ideas are great for packing in a car or in your purse, while others are better to keep in your fridge for right before you want to eat them.
-Either way – there’s more than enough healthy snack options that you can get straight from the grocery store without having to do any extra work.
+Either way – there’s more than enough healthy gluten-free dairy-free snacks that you can get straight from the grocery store without having to do any extra work.

 We try to keep Larabars, KIND bars, and applesauce pouches in the trunk of our car for anytime snacks if we’re out of the house.
 Bonus points for these three since they easily fit in my pockets while hiking!
 Honestly, it makes the world of difference just simply being prepared for healthy snacking than having nothing ready for you when you need it.

-I hope if you’ve been on the hunt for some healthy gluten-free and dairy-free store bought snack ideas, that this list has been useful for you!
+I hope if you’ve been on the hunt for some gluten-free dairy-free snacks that are healthy and store-bought that this list has been useful for you!

 Now it’s your turn – tell me in the comments below what YOUR favorite GFDF store bought snack is?